Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 ------|--------------------------------|-----------------------------------------------------
 0xae  | (∅ → hash)                     | 256 + [standard memory cost](#standard-memory-cost)

-Computes the [transaction signature hash](data.md#transaction-signature-hash) corresponding to the current input.
+Computes the [transaction signature hash](data.md#transaction-signature-hash) corresponding to the current entry.

 Typically used with [CHECKSIG](#checksig) or [CHECKMULTISIG](#checkmultisig).